WHEN DO I GET MY BIB NUMBER? DO YOU MAIL IT TO ME?

 WHAT DO I NEED TO PICK UP MY RACE PACKET?

 You must know your race bib number and have a valid photo ID to pick up your race packet.
-You must be present to receive your bib unless you’ve completed a PROXY form.
+You must be present to receive your bib unless you’ve completed a Packet Pick-Up Authorization Form.
 You will be emailed your bib number by SVE Timing during the week prior to the race.
 Packet pickup is at Monterey Conference Center on Friday and Saturday only, there is NO RACE DAY PICK UP (except for the 3K, 5K and 12K)!
 Bib numbers are non-transferable.
 No one else may wear the bib number assigned to you.
 You cannot sell your bib number on eBay or Craig’s List.
 Runners found on the course without bib numbers will be removed.
 Runners caught wearing someone else’s bib number will result in both parties being banned from future BSIMs.
-NO BANDITS!
+NO BANDITS (unregistered runners)!

 I NEVER RECEIVED A CONFIRMATION EMAIL!
 WHAT CAN I DO?

-If you registered and either didn’t receive email confirmation of registration or cannot find your name on the Entry Confirmation page, bring your photo ID and proof of payment (bank account or credit card statement) to the Solutions Desk located at the Expo.
+If you registered and either didn’t receive email confirmation of registration or cannot find your name at My Events at Active.com, bring your photo ID and proof of payment (bank account or credit card statement) to the Solutions Desk located at the Expo.
 If you can let us know prior to race weekend, we can research in advance.
 Call 831.625.6226 or email firstname.lastname@example.org

 WHAT EVENTS CAN I REGISTER FOR AT THE EXPO?